[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 1

-• The draft was generated by AI based on provided reference materials
+• First draft generated by AI based on the provided reference materials

 • Humans provided direction, structure, and key insights

-【This Slides was created using Slidev.
+【These Slides were created using Slidev.
 Original Slidev Markdown

 Comments